prof3ssorSt3v3/mad9034/docs/deliverables/README.md

 ::: warning Submission Requirements

 All your work for the warm-up project and for the major project will be done in Figma.
 For group work, ensure that all the members of the group have edit rights to the file.
 For all assignments, your professors need edit rights to your Figma file.
 Sometimes you will also use a FigJam file in addition to the main Figma file.
 Make sure professors also have access to the FigJam file and submit both in Brightspace.
 :::

+<Deliverable
+  title="Part 3: High-fidelity Wireframes"
+  dueDate="Section 010: Tuesday November 26th @7:00pm"
+  secondaryDueDate="Section 020: Tuesday November 26th @5:00pm"
+  description="In part 3 of your final project, you'll elevate your mid-fidelity wireframes to high-fidelity by meticulously applying the principles and elements from your design system, ensuring a polished and detailed representation of your final design concept." linkType="active" detailsLink="./finalproject/part3.html"
+/>

 ## Warm-up Project